- Where Have All The Colemans Gone?

 1. Check the paperwork

-Before you get all gushy over the "perfect" RV, check the paperwork as you would on a used car.
+Before you get all gushy over the "perfect" RV, check the paperwork for more information as you would on a used car.
 Does the VIN on the RV match the VIN listed on the paperwork?
 Did the previous owner leave any maintenance or repair records with the RV?
 If not, find a mechanic in the area who specializes in RV repairs.
 Even if everything looks good from the outside, a used RV may have hidden mechanical issues that could cost you thousands of dollars later on.
 Finally, do a gut check.
 Do you feel like you're working with a reputable dealer?
 If things look a little shady, walk out and find a dealership where you feel more comfortable.

 2. The first look through